 April 2020: Changes in relation to Coronavirus

-During the COVID-19 outbreak, additional measures to reduce risk need to be taken to further prevent the spread of the virus.
+During the COVID-19 outbreak, additional measures to reduce risk need to be continue to be taken to further prevent the spread of the virus.
 This is especially important where face to face contact with adults, their families or other staff is required.
 Your line manager will give you information about how to keep yourself safe at this time.
-Click on the link for information from the UK Government: How to protect yourself and others – Coronavirus (COVID-19): what you need to do and Responding to COVID-19: the Ethical Framework for Adult Social Care chapter and Care Act Easements: Summary chapter.
+Click on the link for information from the UK Government: How to protect yourself and others – Coronavirus (COVID-19): what you need to do and Responding to COVID-19: the Ethical Framework for Adult Social Care chapter.

 Safeguarding is fundamentally managing risk about the safety and wellbeing of an adult in line with the safeguarding principles (see Safeguarding: What is it and Why does it Matter?).
 The aim of risk management is to:

 - promote, and thereby support, inclusive decision making as a collaborative and empowering process, which takes full account of the individual’s perspective and views of primary carers;

 - enable and support the positive management of risks where this is fully endorsed by the multi-agency partners as having positive outcomes;

 - promote the adoption by all staff of ‘defensible decisions’ rather than ‘defensive actions’.

 Employers need to take responsibility for the management of risk within their own organisation and share information responsibly where others may be at risk from the same source.

 It is the collective responsibility of all organisations to share relevant information, make decisions and plan intervention with the adult.
 A plan to manage the identified risk and put in place safeguarding measures includes considering: